Lotte Moos: Oxford and Durham

-On release from internment she rejoined her husband in Oxford, where he was working at the Institute of Statistics under William Beveridge.
+On release from internment Lotte rejoined her husband in Oxford, where he was working at the Institute of Statistics under William Beveridge.
 Lotte worked as a nursemaid, translator, typist and teacher, and under the pseudonym Maria Lehmann, she also wrote a column for a London-based German-language Exilliteratur newspaper, Die Zeitung.

-Shortly after the war ended Siege was appointed as a lecturer at Durham University, and the family, now with a baby daughter, moved to Durham.
+Shortly after the war ended Siegfried was appointed as a lecturer at Durham University, and the family, now with a baby daughter, moved to Durham.
 There Lotte took part in amateur dramatics and also wrote plays, still using the "Maria Lehmann" name.
 In May 1964 her play Come Back With Diamonds, a comedy about a released political prisoner returning to Moscow, was performed at the Lyric Theatre, Hammersmith.

 London

 In 1966, Siegfried became an adviser to the Board of Trade, and he and Lotte moved to Hackney in London.
 Both of them wrote poetry at this time, and Lotte had three collections published.
 Some of her work also appeared in the anthology The New British Poetry (1988).

 Siegfried died in 1988; Lotte died on 3 January 2008 in London.
 Their daughter Merilyn has written a biography of her father, which includes her search for the fate of her mother's Jewish parents in Germany under the Nazis.